huanmu-team/huanmu_agent/README.md

 # HuanMu Agent

-A custom Reasoning and Action agent built using LangGraph, designed for sales and user profile management.
+A custom Reasoning and Action agent built using LangGraph, designed for sales, user profile management and WeChat integration.

 ## Project Structure